 Resources on the Practice Principles

 The VEYLDF contains eight Practice Principles, which are the foundations for professional practice for those working with children from birth to eight years and their families.
 The Practice Principles are based on the latest international evidence about the best ways to support children's learning.

 A range of resources is available to support you to successfully implement the Practice Principles in your work with children and families.
-These resources include a Practice Guide and an Evidence Paper for each of the eight Practice Principles.
+These resources include a Practice Guide and an Evidence Paper, as well as a video, for each of the eight Practice Principles.

 The Practice Guides and videos provide practical advice about each of the principles, including examples of ways of working provided by early childhood professionals across a variety of settings.
 The Evidence Papers document key research on each Practice Principle and describe what the principle is, why it's important to teaching and learning and its implications for best practice.

 These resources encourage critical reflection, discussion, debate and action.